matto-mercury/ghast/README.md

 - "Render pretty" functions scattered all over, mostly Repl and GithubLogs
 - "steps" logic all in Repl
 - repl test fixture crap in Repl (corpora) and AppEnvironment (framework)
+- parsers could use names to improve attoparsec errors

 ### Medium term
 - figure out how to work nicely with datetimes, if needed